-It's 800 941 Sean if you want to be a part of the program.
+It's 800-941 Sean, if you want to be a part of the program.

 Different polls coming out of Georgia.

-I I just don't have a feel for anything right now.
+I just don't have a feel for anything right now.

 It's just very different than anything we had ever seen before.

-So I I can't, in good conscience, tell you I have a feel for this December 6th runoff between Raphael the radical Warnock and Herschel Walker.
+So I can't, in good conscience, tell you I have a feel for this December 6th runoff between Raphael the radical Warnock and Herschel Walker.

-Um I know Herschel Walker's out there pounding the pavement every day and doing a bunch of town halls, and he's got people in and out.
+I know Herschel Walker's out there pounding the pavement every day and doing a bunch of town halls, and he's got people in and out.

-You know, every senator from Lindsey Graham, Ted Cruz, uh everybody is going in to help him out in Georgia.
+You know, every senator from Lindsey Graham, Ted Cruz, everybody is going in to help him out in Georgia.

 It's an important race.

-Uh it's good to see the governor Brian Kemp now trying to unite the party, and and he's been out there on the campaign trail and endorsing Herschel.
+And he's been out there on the campaign trail and endorsing Herschel.

-Uh here's Herschel's latest ad slamming Raphael Warnock over the management of this uh housing project that he has, the one that, you know, is infested with rats and and so on and so forth, and uh, and they're throwing people out that only owe like 24 or 28 bucks uh they're behind on their rent.
+Here's Herschel's latest ad slamming Raphael Warnock over the management of this housing project that he has, the one that is infested with rats and so on and so forth.

-Anyway, here's Herschel's latest debt.
+Anyway, here's Herschel's latest ad.

 Reverend Warnock prays on the poor.